EsneiderVG/EsneiderVG/README.md

 <div align="left">

-    ● Colombian developer.
+    ● 💛Colombian developer.

-    ● Currently a software engineering student and a future java fullstack dev.
+    ● 💻Currently a software engineering student and a future java fullstack dev.

-    ● My favorite hobbies are video games and reading books :D
+    ● 🖤 My favorite hobbies are video games and reading books :D

+    ● 📫 How to reach me **esneidergomez6660@gmail.com**

+    ● 🌱 I’m currently learning **React.js** and **Java**

+    ● 🌐 so energetic

 </div>
 </h2>